 This session looks at a number of arguably obvious invention ideas, such as the upside-down ketchup bottle label.
 Participants will be challenged to think about how nonobviousness might be argued.

-Now, in its sixth year, Slusky Seminars has offered seminars and trained patent attorneys and agents in cities throughout the U.S. and internationally, including,
+Now, in its seventh year, Slusky Seminars has offered seminars and trained patent attorneys and agents in cities throughout the U.S. and in Canada and the U.K.

 New Brunswick, NJ

 Copyright © 2008-2014 Ronald D. Slusky.